dirkschmid/Middleman-Startup/README.md

 Which compiles your templates into the `build` directory using the settings in `config.rb`.
 The build directory is ignored in `.gitignore`.

 All assets minifed by default.
 For a different build config, please see the [Middleman](http://middlemanapp.com/) documentation.

-Custom settings added by this framework in `config.rb` are...

-    set :use_typekit, true
-    set :use_jquery, false

-...use Typekit or jQuery respectively.
-If not using jQuery, [Tire JS](http://tirejs.com/) is included for easy DOM selectors.

 ======================================